Infinite Banking With Life Insurance: Definition, Strategy & Example

 blueCheck icon

 The infinite banking strategy uses a life insurance policy's cash value component.
-It typically involves whole life insurance plans, but some use indexed universal life insurance policies.
+It usually involves whole life insurance plans, though some use indexed universal life insurance policies.

 blueCheck icon